-Learn how to create a chalkboard wall in any room, from kids bedrooms to kitchens and playrooms.
+Learn how to turn a wall into a chalkboard in any room, from a child’s bedrooms to kitchens and playrooms.
 A chalkboard wall is a great addition to many rooms, whether it is to give the kids something to draw on, or a permanent place for you to write family notices and shopping lists.
 It can also make a striking design feature if planned in with the overall design of a room.

 Chalkboards need to be flat and smooth (have you ever seen a bumpy chalkboard?), so any wall that has texture is going to be a problem.
 You will either need to strip off/sand down the textured finish on the wall, or choose another area to paint with the chalkboard paint.